josemazo/bmo/README.md

 ### 2.3.
 Finish

-If you have finished your work with the `IPython Notebook` server for this sesion, you can finish the `BMO Docker container` with:
+If you have finished your work with the `IPython Notebook` server for the current sesion, you can finish the `BMO Docker container` with:
 ```
 ./bmo -f
 ```